 - In 2011, the Best Overall Paper Submission Award was first given.

 - In 2012, the Best Photograph Award was first given.

-- Since 2013, The Gold Star Journal has been printed on Forest Stewardship Council (FSC) certified paper.
+- 2013-2018, The Gold Star Journal had been printed on Forest Stewardship Council (FSC) certified paper.
 FSC is devoted to responsibly and properly managing our forests so that they will continue to exist in the future.

 - In 2014, the Best Undergraduate Paper Submission Award was given.

-- In 2015, the editors and Mr. John Whitten (Multimedia) changed the GSJ seal by removing the feather pen and flipping the crescent.
+- The 2015 editors Jane Ma, L. Miguel Parrado, Jennifer Burch, Ryan Leach, and Lauren Seedor and Mr. John Whitten (Multimedia) changed the GSJ seal by removing the feather pen and flipping the crescent.
 The revised seal was printed on the 2015 cover for the first time.

 - 1996-1997 was the only year in which all editors were sophomores.

-- Since 2007, editors have served three sequential years.
+- Since 2007, most editors have served multiple years.